Ubisoft says it cancelled and delayed games because it was working on too many titles

 Earlier this January, Ubisoft announced a further delay of Skull & Bones, which was initially set to launch in March this year.
 The game is now expected to release sometime in 2024.
 The developer also confirmed that three unannounced games have been cancelled, along with four other titles that got the boot in 2022.

-Following the above-mentioned announcements in January – which were accredited to “major financial challenges” – 40 members of staff at Ubisoft Paris went on strike after Guilletmot emailed staff asking them to “be especially careful and strategic with your spending and initiatives”, adding, “The ball is in your court to deliver this line-up on time and at the expected level of quality, and show everyone what we are capable of achieving.”
+Following the above-mentioned announcements in January – which were attributed to “major financial challenges” – 40 members of staff at Ubisoft Paris went on strike after Guilletmot emailed staff asking them to “be especially careful and strategic with your spending and initiatives”, adding, “The ball is in your court to deliver this line-up on time and at the expected level of quality, and show everyone what we are capable of achieving.”

 Earlier this month, Assassin’s Creed: Origins director Jean Guesdon announced that he was leaving Ubisoft after more than 17 years with the company.